-- The next section of the course deal with Chapters 12 through 15, the last of the IMC.
-The HVAC pro will review changes made in areas from hydronic piping to fuel oil piping, to solar systems, and then finish with a review of the changes made in Chapter 15, Referenced Standards.
+- The next section of the course looks at Chapters 12 through 14.
+The HVAC pro will review changes made in areas from hydronic piping, to fuel oil piping, to solar systems.

 - For the final phase of the course, the HVAC pro will be able to examine changes made to the Kentucky Building Code and the Kentucky Residential Codes in order to be more closely aligned with the IMC.

-During this course, there will be several quizzes along the way that will help to test students' understanding of the subject.
+During the four hour course there will be several quizzes inserted in the course that will help to test the student’s understanding of the subject more immediately.

 Show Course ID: 0